(See also Overview of Heart Valve Disorders.)

-Pulmonic (pulmonary) stenosis is a narrowing of the pulmonary valve opening that slows blood flow from the right ventricle to the pulmonary artery.
+Pulmonic (pulmonary) stenosis is a narrowing of the pulmonary valve opening that blocks (obstructs) blood flow from the right ventricle to the pulmonary artery.
 It is often present at birth (congenital) and thus affects children.

 In people with symptoms and/or severe stenosis detected by echocardiography, balloon valvuloplasty may be done.
-In this procedure, the valve is stretched open using a balloon-tipped catheter threaded through a vein and eventually into the heart.
+In this procedure, the valve is stretched open using a catheter with a ballon on the tip, which is threaded through a vein and eventually into the heart.
 Once inside the valve, the balloon is inflated, separating the valve cusps.